-The best way to evaluate your sail shape is from a photo taken on from on board.
+The best way to evaluate your sail shape is to photograph your sail while onboard.
 These photos provide valuable information about trim and tuning, not to mention information about the condition of the sail.

-It’s recommended that you get a good shot of your sail shape as soon as you get them.
+We recommend you get a good shot of your sails’ shape as soon as you get them.
 This provides a baseline as your sails age and stretch.
-Take at least one set of photos each year–preferably at the beginning and end of the season.
-A sailmaker can measure the draft (depth) and draft position to determine the shape of your sail and determine if it’s time for a recut.
+Take at least one set of photos each year–preferably at the beginning and end of the season and share with a sailmaker, who can measure the draft (depth) and draft position to determine the shape of your sail and whether it’s time for a recut.

-Another valuable use for these photos is evaluating performance.
-The sail shape photos could give important clues to the problem, especially paired with the conditions.
-If you’re not able to diagnose the problem yourself, send them to your local Quantum loft.
-For example, if your sail is too full, it might be why you’re having trouble pointing.
+Sail shape photos are also valuable for evaluating performance.
+The photos can give important clues to the problems you may have, especially when paired with the conditions.
+For example, if your sail is too full, that might be why you’re having trouble pointing.
 A recut or some tuning and trim adjustments could solve your problem!
+If you’re not able to diagnose the problem yourself, send the photos to your local Quantum loft.

-In the past, photographing sails was a fairly complicated process, involving developing film and making prints, and then retaking photos if they didn’t capture what you needed.
-Today, with digital camera and computer measuring programs it’s very quick and easy, but it’s still a bit of a trick to get proper photos.
+In the past, photographing sails was a fairly complicated process involving developing film, making prints, and then retaking photos if they didn’t capture what you needed.
+Today with digital camera and computer measuring programs, it’s very quick and easy, but it’s still a bit of a trick to get proper photos.

-All About Angle: The most important part of taking the picture is to hold the camera on a diagonal angle.
-The image needs to include all of the draft stripes, giving your sailmaker the entire vision of your sail.
-Be mindful, the most common mistake is leaving out the lower draft stripe!
-They need the whole picture (pun intended!)
+The most important part of taking the picture is to hold the camera on a diagonal angle.
+The image needs to include all the draft stripes so your sailmaker can view the entire sail.
+Be mindful: The most common mistake amateur photographers make is leaving out the lower draft stripe.
+Sailmakers need the whole picture (pun intended)!

 To photograph the whole sail, you’ll need a wide lens.
 Most smartphones have fairly wide angles.
 If you’re using a camera, one of our favorite models is the Olympus Tough.
 The tough models are fully shock-proof and waterproof.

-Conditions Count: The best photos for evaluation are taken in 7-10 knots of wind.
+The best photos for sail evaluation are taken in 7-10 knots of wind.
 Stronger breezes can backwind of the main.
-It’s also challenging to take properly-angled images in small boats when you need to be hiking out.
-If you are trying to compare two of the same sails, make sure the wind strength doesn’t change between snaps and that the set-up is exactly the same.
+It’s also challenging to take properly angled images in small boats when you need to be hiking out.
+If you are trying to compare two similar sails, make sure the wind strength doesn’t change between snaps and that the setup is exactly the same.
 If possible, keep all rig settings the same, and put up and take down all the sails in a single session.
-When you take the pictures, make sure to record the wind strength at the time of the photo for reference.
+When you take the pictures, make sure to record the wind strength for reference.

-It takes practice to capture sail images perfectly, but in the age of digital cameras, trial and error are allowed.
-The most important takeaways are to include the entire sail with all of the draft stripes, and to record the wind speed from the photo shoot.
+It takes practice to capture sail images perfectly, but, in the age of digital cameras, trial-and-error is encouraged.
+The important takeaways are to include the entire sail with all the draft stripes and to record the wind speed during the photoshoot.
 Armed with these photos, you and your sail professionals will gain the best sense of what’s happening with your sails, and you can create a plan for what you can do to make them as efficient as possible.